jula20ad/Master-Thesis-2022/README.md

 Jupyter notebook: 'Low risk anomaly_useNoCrisis' contains the same as file 'Low risk anomaly_use', however data from Januar 2007 to February 2009 is removed.
 Dependencies to file 'Load of data_GitHub'.

 Jupyter notebook: 'BW Step 1 - Regression backward beta' contains calculations of inverse tier 1 ratio and inverse tier 1/RWA ratio along with linare and kernel regression of backward beta on inverse tier 1 ratio.
+The linear regression is also performed for a shorted data sample with ending in 2011.
 Dependencies to file 'Load of data_GitHub' and 'Low risk anomaly_use'.

+Jupyter notebook: 'BW Step 1 - Regression forward beta' contains calculations of inverse tier 1 ratio and inverse tier 1/RWA ratio along with linare and kernel regression of forward beta on inverse tier 1 ratio.
+The linear regression is also performed for a shorted data sample with ending in 2011.
+Additionally, a theroretic graph of the expected relationship between equity beta and leverage is constructed.
+Dependencies to file 'Load of data_GitHub' and 'Low risk anomaly_use'.

+Jupyter notebook: 'BW Step 1 - Kernel large banks forward beta' contains linear and kernal regression of forward betas on inverse tier 1 ratio for large banks.
+Large banks are define as banks with a market value above 1 billion €.
+Dependencies to file 'Load of data_GitHub' and 'Low risk anomaly_use'.

+Jupyter notebook: 'BW Step 1 - tabel - backward beta' contains 3 sorting of banks according to Book equity ratio, Tier 1 ratio, and Tier 1 ratio/RWA ratio.
+Within each sorting 10 equal-sized deciles are determine.
+In each decile a value- and equal-weighted portfolio is calculated.
+Then the backward beta is regressed and reported for each portfolio along with the average capital ratio.
+Last a piecewise regression is performed on backward beta and inverse tier 1 ratio.
+Dependencies to file 'Load of data_GitHub'.

+Jupyter notebook: 'BW Step 1 - tabel - forward beta' contains calculation of the forward beta for each portfolio in each decile that are calculated in the file 'BW Step 1 - tabel - backward beta'.
+Both average capital ratio and forward beta is reported.
+A piecewise  regression is performed on forward beta and inverse tier 1 ratio.
+Dependencies to file 'Load of data_GitHub' and 'BW Step 1 - tabel - backward beta'.